 Memphis real estate is some of the most expensive in Michigan, although Memphis house values don't compare to the most expensive real estate in the U.S.

-Being a small city, Memphis does not have a public transit system used by locals to get to and from work.
+Memphis is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Memphis have a very low rate of college education: just 9.96% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.